rchicoria/dragonboat-backend-challenge/README.md

 - Dockerize the solution

 ## Tips

-- This is a Backend challenge with some light Frontend skills evaluation so you don't need to design complex client side solutions.
-Keep it simple on visualization

 - Design your solution assuming each project can have hundreds or thousands of children